- GRADUATE STUDIES

 Research Interests & Areas of Expertise

-French North Americans in American West, Nineteenth-Century America, Pacific Slope, Native American History, Public History.
+French North Americans in American West, Nineteenth-Century America, Pacific Slope, Native American History, Public History, and Community-Based Projects.

 Honors & Awards